4D Radar Semantic Segmentation of People in Field Conditions Using Temporal Multi-View Networks: Model Training and Testing

-where $w_k^\text{AB}$ is the weight for class $c_k$ and view AB.
-The weight of $c_k$ for view AB is inversely proportional to the prevalence of the class in the entire dataset across all heatmaps in the view; specifically, $w_k^\text{AB}$ is 1 subtracted by the proportion of elements belonging to class $c_k$ across all annotations of view AB.
-The soft Dice loss for the same frame and view is given by

-The formula used to calculate the loss for the TMVA4D architecture was simply the best-performing loss formula used by Ouaknine et al. repurposed for TMVA4D, specifically

-where EA denotes the output view that the losses correspond to.
-The weighing factors used were the same as those chosen by Ouaknine et al., namely $\lambda_\text{wCE}=1$, $\lambda_\text{SDice}=10$, and $\lambda_\text{CoL}=5$~\cite{mvrss}.
-Note that since TMVA4D only uses a single output view, there is no coherence loss, making the coherence loss term redundant.
+The number of filters in the 2D/3D CNN layers of the decoder and of all proposed encoders is set to 128.
+The TMVA4D–ConvLSTM encoders use the same number of filters.
+For the TMVA4D-IntConvLSTM architecture, we tested three variants differing in the number of filters in the ConvLSTM layers.
+The ``Light" model utilizes 64 filters, while the ``Medium" and ``Heavy" models employ 96 and 128 filters in each ConvLSTM layer, respectively.
+Increasing the number of filters results in an increase of the number of trainable parameters from 65M through 97.7M to 132M, resulting in higher VRAM demands.
+To train the ``Heavy" model, we employed an NVIDIA A100 GPU with 80~GB VRAM.
+All hyperparameters were selected empirically.
+We set the batch size to 6 when training all models, except ``Heavy" TMVA4D-IntConvLSTM, for which we increased the batch size to 10 to achieve reasonable training times.

-Data augmentation and normalization were both performed as done by Ouaknine et al. for TMVA-Net~\cite{mvrss}.
-As data augmentation, vertical and horizontal flipping was performed to mitigate overfitting.
-The data was normalized to the range [0, 1] using the global statistics of the whole dataset.
-Specifically, the minimum and maximum element values across all heatmaps in each view were used to perform min-max normalization on the values of each view separately.
-The formula for min-max normalization to the range [0, 1] is
+For data augmentation, vertical and horizontal flipping is performed to mitigate overfitting.
+Data is normalized to the range [0, 1] using global dataset statistics, where minimum and maximum values across all heatmaps in each view are used to perform min-max normalization on the values of each view separately.
+The model parameters are updated using the ADAM optimizer~\cite{adam} for stochastic gradient descent.